Menu

 Log in

-This course is for sailors looking to take their skills to the next level and learn about optimal sail trim, spinnaker sailing, and generally getting the most speed out of your boat.
+This course is for sailors looking to take their skills to the next level and learn about optimal sail trim, symmetrical spinnaker sailing, and generally getting the most speed out of your boat.
 This is not a learn-to-sail course, participants must be comfortable with all aspects of boat handling, wind awareness, executing smooth tacks and jibes, etc.

 This will be an intense and fast-paced course, and you will learn the following skills: